SoftwareImpacts/SIMPAC-2023-33/README.md

 ### Note on the output analysis
-The field data are either written in csv format to one file per MPI process, the ending of which (after an underscore) corresponds to the process number, as described above.
+The field data are either written in _CSV_ format to one file per MPI process, the ending of which (after an underscore) corresponds to the process number, as described above.
 This is the simplest solution for smaller simulations and a portable way that also works fast and is straightforward to analyze.
 Or, the option strictly recommended for larger write operations, in binary format with a single file per output step.